AndyObtiva/super_module/README.md

 ## Limitations and Caveats

  * SuperModule has been designed to be used only in the code definition of a module, not to be mixed in at run-time.
- * A class or module mixing in SuperModule will suffer a marginal performance hit on first load into the Ruby environment.
-Afterward, class usage (instantiation and method invocation) will incurr no extra performance hits, running as fast as any other class.
+ * Initial Ruby runtime load of a class or module mixing in SuperModule will incur a very marginal performance hit (in the order of nano-to-milliseconds).
+However, class usage (instantiation and method invocation) will not incur any performance hit, running as fast as any other Ruby class.

 ## Copyright